Debraheem/Massive_star_binaries/Lab3.md

 $ cp -r ./Lab1_binary/accretor_final.mod ./Lab3/Evolve_accretor_star
 ```

-If, for some reason, your Lab1 run was not able to finish, then do not worry; we have already provided a pre-evolved copy of the accretor model in the `evolve_accretor_star` directory with the name `accretor_final_1.mod` (note that this model may not be of the same mass as you would have got from Lab1, but that is OK).
+If you did not complete Bonus 2 exercise from Lab1, you can download an `accretor_final.mod` for your case <a href="https://drive.google.com/drive/folders/1xK_zLYE7tF5S1QCADcIDLvrmOUqZTCvU?usp=share_link" target="_blank"> here</a>.
+Alternatively, if you like, we have also provided a pre-evolved copy of the accretor model in the `evolve_accretor_star` directory with the name `accretor_final_1.mod` (note that this model may not be of the same mass as you would have got from Lab1, but that is OK).
 If you want to use this model, rename the file to `accretor_final.mod` to match the name included within `inlist_accretor`.

 | :question: QUESTION |